gurungkshitij/gurungkshitij.github.io/about/index.md

 ---
 <hr />
 <strong> <center> I am Kshitij Gurung and welcome to my Website!</center></strong>
 I am a motivated learner with a great passion for data science and analytics.
 I recently graduated from St. Olaf College with a bachelor is Economics, Mathematics, Statistics and Data Science.
-I enjoy the process the of torturing the data until it confesses to provide informations that convey a compelling story.
+I enjoy the process of torturing the data until it confesses informations that convey a compelling story.
 My intereste lies in intersecitn of data science and health care, sports & exercise, and econometrics.

 Besides my professional work, I love speding time playing soccer, working outs (powerlifting), cooking, hair cutting, and Singnig.